zpeats/50863_ABR_Lab/README.md

 ## Description

 The objective of this project is to explore the design and implementation of different adaptive bitrate (ABR) algorithms for video streaming.
-The video simulator within this repository will simulate video download and playback, and continuously prompt an algorithm written in ``` studentcodeEX.py ``` for bitrate decisions.
+The video simulator within this repository will simulate video download and playback, and continuously prompt a user-written algorithm for bitrate decisions.
+The entrypoint to the algorithm is ```student_entrypoint``` found in ```studentcodeEX.py```.
+From there, you are able to implement however you please, wether it be additional classes, preserved state, or other standard libraries.
 A few example implementations using various ABR algorithms were written, they can be found in ```studentEx/```.
 The algorithm will be then tested over a variety of different simulated network environments, and ultimately be given a final QoE score as an indicator of how well it performed from a "user point of view".

 ## Usage

 ### Testing Custom Cases

-After writing a ABR algorithm in ``` studentcodeEX.py ``` it can be test by running ``` studentComm.py ``` in one terminal window and then ``` simulator.py <tracefile.txt> <manifestfile.json> ``` in another. ``` studentComm.py ``` prepares the the ABR for incoming parameters from the simulator.
-Any changes to the simulator output parameter can be done by using different ``` tracefile.txt ``` and  ``` manifestfile.json ``` files.
+After writing an ABR algorithm it can be tested by running ``` studentComm.py ``` in one terminal window and then ``` simulator.py <tracefile.txt> <manifestfile.json> ``` in another. ``` studentComm.py ``` is a simple communication layer between the simulator and the student code inside of ```studentcodeEX.py```.
+Test conditions can be manipulated by modifying the ``` tracefile.txt ``` and  ``` manifestfile.json ``` files.
+Their specifications are detailed below.

 For example, from the main directory of this repository: